-Fig.~\ref{fig:soc} (c) and (d) shows the band structures of $\alpha$-Te and $\beta$-Te, calculated using the HSE06 exchange-correlation functional, considering the effects with and without SOC.
-The inclusion of SOC decreases the band gap for both phases.
-In the case of $\alpha$-Te, the band gap decreases from $1.04~\text{eV}$ to $0.75~\text{eV}$ with SOC, which corroborates previous theoretical studies \cite{multi,zhu2016,Cai_2020}.
-For $\beta$-Te, a similar reduction is seen, from $1.77~\text{eV}$ to $1.44~\text{eV}$ with SOC, also in good agreement with previous theoretical studies \cite{multi,Cai_2020,betao,betoso}.
+Figs.~\ref{fig:S6}(a) and (b) present the electronic band structures of $\alpha$-Te and $\beta$-Te, respectively, calculated using the MLWF-HSE06 exchange–correlation functional, both with and without spin–orbit coupling (SOC).
+The inclusion of SOC leads to a reduction in the band gap for both phases.
+Specifically, for $\alpha$-Te, the band gap decreases from $1.04$~eV to $0.75$~eV upon inclusion of SOC, in excellent agreement with previous theoretical reports,\cite{multi,zhu2016,Cai_2020}.
+Similarly, for $\beta$-Te, the band gap decreases from $1.77$~eV to $1.44$~eV with SOC, consistent with earlier theoretical studies,\cite{multi,Cai_2020,betao,betoso}.

-After the inclusion of the SOC, the $\beta$-Te undergoes a change from an indirect to a direct band gap at the $\Gamma$ point, while the $\alpha$-Te retains its non-direct gap character.
-This band gap transition in $\beta$-Te has the potential to enhance the material optical absorption efficiency.
-The strong spin-orbit coupling of the Te atom leads to a significant reshaping of the valence bands in both monolayers, notably lifting the degeneracy at linearly dispersive crossing points.
-In the conduction band, $\beta$-Te exhibits a smaller degree of band splitting compared to $\alpha$-Te. $\alpha$-Te exhibits a band with quasi-flat dispersion along the M--$\Gamma$--K direction, whereas $\beta$-Te reveals a quasi-flat band in the conduction band along the $\Gamma$--X--M path.
-A flat band implies an accumulation of many electronic states within a very narrow energy range.
-This typically leads to strong electronic correlations and high electron localization, features that are of great interest for optical applications and potentially for superconductivity.
-Fig.\ref{fig:soc} shows the band structure and the projected density of states (PDOS) of buckled pentagonal, Fig.\ref{fig:soc} (e), buckled kagome, Fig.\ref{fig:soc} (f), buckled square, Fig.\ref{fig:soc} (g), hexagonal strained, Fig.\ref{fig:soc} (h) and hexagonal passivated, Fig.\ref{fig:soc} (i).
+Upon inclusion of spin–orbit coupling (SOC), $\beta$-Te undergoes a transition from an indirect to a direct band gap at the $\Gamma$ point, whereas $\alpha$-Te retains its indirect gap.
+This band-gap transition in $\beta$-Te has the potential to enhance the material optical absorption efficiency.
+SOC induces a significant reshaping of the valence bands in both monolayers, notably lifting the degeneracy at linearly dispersive crossing points.
+In the conduction band, $\beta$-Te exhibits a smaller degree of band splitting compared with $\alpha$-Te.
+Furthermore, $\alpha$-Te presents a quasi-flat band along the M–$\Gamma$–K direction, while $\beta$-Te displays a similar feature in the conduction band along the $\Gamma$–X–M path.
+The presence of such flat bands implies an accumulation of electronic states within a narrow energy range, typically leading to strong electronic correlations and enhanced carrier localization—properties of great interest for optical applications and potentially for superconductivity.